What is a commercial bridging loan?

 Who is eligible for a commercial bridging loan?

-We’re able to offer loans to those looking to borrow in their personal name, through a partnership, Ltd company, offshore companies, trusts and pension funds.
+We’re able to offer loans to those looking to borrow in their personal name, through a partnership, Limited company, offshore limited companies, trusts and pension funds.
 Lending can be to UK residents, expats and foreign nationals.
 In addition, adverse credit is not usually an issue.

 How much can I borrow using commercial bridging loans?